Professor David Banister

 Teaching

-Prof. Banister is responsible for the 12 undergraduate students in geography at St Anne's College with Dr Nick Middleton, organising and taking a full part in their weekly tutorial sessions.
-There are also about 10 other geography students at St Anne's taking MSc and DPhil programmes.
+David was responsible for 12 undergraduate students in geography at St Anne's College with Dr Nick Middleton, organising and taking a full part in their weekly tutorial sessions.

-He contributes to the Transport module taught for the MSc in Sustainable Urban Development run in ContEd, and on the four new Leadership Courses being run by TSU as part of their emerging portfolio of advanced courses.
+He contributed to the Transport module taught for the MSc in Sustainable Urban Development run by ContEd, and on the four new Leadership Courses being run by the TSU as part of their emerging portfolio of advanced courses.

 Recent Graduate Research Students (since 2006)